Wolox/fictium/README.md

 ### Configuration

 This gem attemps to complete the documentation for you, so you don't have to constantly document it yourself.
-To configure how this gem completes your documentation, you have some nice configurations available:
+To configure how this gem completes your documentation, you have some configurations available [here](https://github.com/Wolox/fictium/wiki).

-TODO: Describe possible configurations and each value

 ### RSpec Integration